wcventure/PERIOD/README.md

     End Testing!
     ```

-<u>From the output we can see that the number of schedules that were explored up to and including the detection of a bug for the first time is 3.
+***From the output we can see that the number of schedules that were explored up to and including the detection of a bug for the first time is 3.
 The total number of schedules explored by a PERIOD are 6, and the number of explored schedules that exhibited the bug are 4.
-This can easily allow you to repeat the data in Tables 1 and 2 of our paper.</u>
+This can easily allow you to repeat the data in Tables 1 and 2 of our paper.***

 Note that after the testing terminates, you can find the folder `out_work_1`, which saves the buggy schedule that could deterministically reproduce the bugs.
   - Use the command like the following to reproduce the double free: